-I ate lunch their every day.
-Not because of the food, which wasn't bad.
+I ate lunch there every day.
+Not because of the food, which wasn’t bad.
 I wanted to be in that space.
 After a few days, the people who worked the lunch shift started asking me questions.

 Nothing nosy, but casual conversation.

-They had a waiter who looked like he was 80 years old.
-Nice guy, but a bit hard of hearing.
+They had a waiter who looked like he was 80 years old—nice guy, but a bit hard of hearing.
 A waitress would yell something to him and he kept asking her to repeat it.
 So I made a point of sitting in his section.